 What is the best month to visit Iguazu Falls?

 April, May, September, and October are the best months.
-You get good weather, great views, and avoid the biggest crowds.
+You get good weather, great views, and smaller crowds than the summer peak.

 Is the wet season a bad time to go?

-No, it is just different.
-The weather is hotter and rainier, but the falls are much more powerful and dramatic.
+No — it’s just different.
+The weather is hotter and rainier, but the falls run much more powerfully and look far more dramatic.

-Two days is ideal.
-This gives you enough time to explore both the Argentina and Brazil sides without rushing.
+Two days is the right amount of time.
+This lets you explore both the Argentina and Brazil sides without rushing either one.

 Yes, if you have the time.
-Argentina lets you get right up to the water, while Brazil gives you the best wide-angle views of the entire system.
+Argentina gets you right up to the water, while Brazil gives you the best wide-angle views of the entire system.

 Pack waterproof gear, shoes with good traction, insect repellent, and sunscreen.
-A waterproof bag for your electronics is also a good idea.
+A waterproof bag for your phone and camera is also a smart choice.